Germany weighs up expanding car testing powers after VW scandal

-BERLIN (Reuters) - The German government is considering expanding the powers of technical inspectors examining cars in the wake of the diesel emissions scandal engulfing Volkswagen (VOWG_p.DE), a spokesman for the Transport Ministry said on Monday.
+BERLIN, Nov 23 (Reuters) - The German government is considering expanding the powers of technical inspectors examining cars in the wake of the diesel emissions scandal engulfing Volkswagen, a spokesman for the Transport Ministry said on Monday.

 The comments came after the head of the northern branch of Germany’s Association for Technical Inspection accused Berlin of bowing to pressure from the automotive industry to prevent inspectors from checking software installed in vehicles.